Albert C. Thompson

 Albert Clifton Thompson (January 23, 1842 – January 26, 1910) was an American lawyer and Civil War veteran who served as a United States representative from Ohio and a United States district judge of the United States District Court for the Southern District of Ohio.

 Education and career

 Born on January 23, 1842, in Brookville, Jefferson County, Pennsylvania, Thompson attended the common schools and Jefferson College in Canonsburg, Pennsylvania (now Washington & Jefferson College in Washington, Pennsylvania) and began the study of law.

 Civil War

 He served in the Union Army during the American Civil War as a second lieutenant of Company B, One Hundred and Fifth Regiment, Pennsylvania Volunteer Infantry.
 He was promoted to captain of Company K in the same regiment on November 28, 1861.
 He served until March 23, 1863, when he was discharged on account of wounds received in the Second Battle of Bull Run.
+After the war, he was elected as a companion of the Ohio Commandery of the Military Order of the Loyal Legion of the United States.

 Lawyer and judge

 He resumed the study of law and read law in 1864, being admitted to the bar on December 13, 1864.
 He entered private practice in Brookville in 1864.
 He continued private practice in Portsmouth, Ohio from 1865 to 1870.
 He was a Judge of the Scioto County, Ohio Probate Court from 1870 to 1873.
 He resumed private practice in Portsmouth from 1873 to 1881.
 He was a Judge of the Ohio Court of Common Pleas for the Seventh Judicial District from 1881 to 1884.